GMC-DRL/Awesome-MetaBBO/README.md

 </div>

-📦️This is a collection of [MetaBBO papers and their corresponding code resources](#content) (👈️Click here to go directly to the paper list).
+📦️This is a collection of [MetaBBO papers and their corresponding code resources](#content) (👈️Click here for the paper list).
 ## 🤔What is BBO?

 <p>